 DataFrame Platforms¶

 BenchBox supports native DataFrame benchmarking alongside traditional SQL database benchmarking.
-DataFrame platforms execute TPC-H queries using native DataFrame APIs rather than SQL, enabling direct performance comparison between different DataFrame libraries.
+DataFrame platforms execute benchmark queries using native DataFrame APIs rather than SQL, enabling direct performance comparison between different DataFrame libraries.

 Why DataFrame Benchmarking Matters¶